cloudmesh-community/book/chapters/updates.md

 for a complete list of changes in reverse chronological order

+* Feb 1, 2019: update to python 3.7.2, new pyenv instructions (experimental)

 * Jan 25, 2019: A video for doing github pull requests has been updated, explicitly trageting the cloudmesh book github repository (see @sec:git-pillrequest).